Fedir Bohatyrchuk: Early chess, trained by Chigorin

 As a youth, Bohatyrchuk sometimes traveled to chess tournaments with the great player Mikhail Chigorin (1850–1908), who had in 1892 narrowly lost a match for the World Championship to Wilhelm Steinitz.
 Chigorin trained the young player, and influenced his style and openings.

-In 1911, Bohatyrchuk won the Kiev (now Kyiv) City Championship; he was followed by Stefan Izbinsky, Efim Bogoljubov, etc. In 1912, he placed 3rd in the All-Russian Championship.
-In February 1914, he lost an exhibition game against José Raúl Capablanca at Kiev.
-In 1914, he took 3rd at Kiev.
+In 1911, Bohatyrchuk won the Kiev City Championship; he was followed by Stefan Izbinsky, Efim Bogoljubow, et al. In 1912, he placed third in the All-Russian Championship.
+In February 1914, Bohatyrchuk lost an exhibition game against José Raúl Capablanca at Kiev.
+In 1914, he took third at Kiev.

 Interned at Mannheim

-In July/August 1914, he tied for 6th–10th at Mannheim (the 19th DSB Congress, Hauptturnier A, or Group II at the event).
-Bohatyrchuk was part of a group, along with ten other "Russian" players from the interrupted Mannheim tournament, which was interned by Germany after the declaration of war against Russia, which began World War I. In September 1914, Bohatyrchuk and three others (Alexander Alekhine, Peter Petrovich Saburov, and N. Koppelman) were freed and allowed to return home.
+In July/August 1914, Bohatyrchuk tied for 6th–10th at Mannheim (the 19th DSB Congress, Hauptturnier A, or Group II at the event).
+He was part of a group, along with ten other Russian players from the interrupted Mannheim tournament, which was interned by Germany after the declaration of war against Russia, which began World War I. In September 1914, Bohatyrchuk and three others (Alexander Alekhine, Peter Petrovich Saburov, and N. Koppelman) were freed and allowed to return home.
 Some writers have asserted that Alekhine used his family's influence to arrange this; his wealthy father was a member of the Duma of Czar Nicholas II at this time.

 En route back to Russia, via Switzerland, Bohatyrchuk and Alekhine spent nearly a month in Genoa, Italy, while waiting for transportation to arrive, playing over one hundred games against each other.
 Bohatyrchuk later stated that "The enforced stay in Genoa undoubtedly did more for my chess development than the games in subsequent years with ordinary opponents."

 Competes in six Soviet championships

 Bohatyrchuk played in six USSR Chess Championships: 1923, 1924, 1927, 1931, 1933, and 1934.

-In July 1923, he tied for 3rd–5th at Petrograd (St Petersburg, Leningrad), 2nd USSR Championship.
-In 1924, he took 2nd, behind Yakov Vilner, at Kiev, 1st Ukrainian Chess Championship.
-In August–September 1924, he tied for 3rd–4th at Moscow, 3rd USSR Ch.
+In July 1923, Bohatyrchuk tied for third–fifth at Petrograd (St Petersburg, Leningrad) in the 2nd USSR Championship.
+In 1924, he took second, behind Yakov Vilner, at Kiev in the 1st Ukrainian Chess Championship.
+In August–September 1924, Bohatyrchuk tied for third and fourth places at Moscow in the 3rd USSR Championship.

-In December 1925, he took 11th of 21 at Moscow 1925 chess tournament (the first Soviet-organized International Tournament).
-The event was won by Efim Bogoljubov, followed by Emanuel Lasker, José Raúl Capablanca, Frank Marshall, etc. This was the first Soviet government-sponsored tournament, and had 11 of the world's top 16 players, based on ratings from chessmetrics.com, making it one of the greatest events in chess history.
+In December 1925, Bohatyrchuk finished 11th of 21 players at Moscow (the first Soviet-organized International Tournament).
+The event was won by Efim Bogoljubow, followed by Emanuel Lasker, José Raúl Capablanca, Frank Marshall, et al. This was the first Soviet government-sponsored tournament, and had 11 of the world's top 16 players, based on ratings from chessmetrics.com, making it one of the greatest events in chess history.
 Bohatyrchuk achieved a 2628 performance, according to the Chessmetrics website, which calculates historical ratings.